osotsia/svelte-d3-dashboard/README.md

 **Visit the Dashboard:** https://osotsia.github.io/svelte-d3-dashboard/

-The LCOH Analysis Workbench is a self-contained, interactive web application for exploring the drivers of Levelized Cost of Heat (LCOH).
+This is a self-contained, interactive web application for exploring the drivers of Levelized Cost of Heat (LCOH).
 It is designed for techno-economic analysts to run scenarios, understand parameter sensitivities, and evaluate the performance of a surrogate machine learning model (used in cases where evaluating the true model is costly).

 For ease of use, this entire application is compiled into a single, portable HTML file with no external dependencies.
 Future versions would integrate a python backend.